bezzad/HybridRedisCache/src/HybridRedisCache.LoadTest/README.md

 # HybridRedisCache.LoadTest

-The is the load test project which is use Grafana/k6 to test sample WebAPI and produce stress and load test report.
+This is the load test project which is use Grafana/k6 to test sample WebAPI and produce stress and load test report.
 To execute this test you must install Grafana/k6.
 To visualizing real-time SRC data of load test you need to install Grafana and Prometheus.

 ## How to install dependencies